Search & Explore Scottsdale

-The most number of active listings that the Scottsdale market has seen in any given week is ~4,500.
-That occured back in 2008 when the market took a huge turn for the worse.
+The most active listings that the Scottsdale market has seen in any given week are ~4,500.
+That occurred back in 2008 when the market took a huge turn for the worse.

 Luckily, this is the worse the market has been in the last 20 years.